iirisarri/UIMP-phylo_pipeline/README.md

 ## Adding new sequences to our alignments

-We will add the new assembled transcripts from [*Cheliconus ermineus*](https://en.wikipedia.org/wiki/Conus_ermineus) to the set of nuclear genes present in our dataset.
+We will add the new assembled transcripts from [*Chelyconus ermineus*](https://en.wikipedia.org/wiki/Conus_ermineus) to the set of nuclear genes present in our dataset.

 The easiest way of adding new sequences to a existing dataset is using BLAST.
 To speed up this process, we will use a custom per script that takes a gene alignment (query) and the sequence collection from the species of interest (the transcriptome) and identifies *homologous* sequences from the database (hits).
 Then, these hits are retrieved from the database and printed to a new file (.hit.fa).
 The same could be done using the mitochondrial gene files and the collection of mitochondrial genes assembled for *C. ermineus*.